RAW is based off a working business model that many leading global entrepreneurs have advanced in developing countries.

 The RAW incubator programme begins in prison where women are assessed against rigid criteria to confirm their readiness for change and for “incubation”.
-On selection, RAW then guides the women’s choice, involvement and completion of relevant educational pathways or a pathway to employment as well as building up a trusted relationship.
-Wintec and Waikato University have offered full educational scholarships for all the incubator women.
+On selection, RAW then guides the women’s choice, involvement and completion of relevant educational pathways – that begin on the inside, and which will continue on the outside – as well as building up a trusted relationship.
 RAW travels the entire journey with those on the incubator programme.

 RAW focuses on mums and becomes the “navigator” that the ‘More effective social services Report’ recommends the government adopt.
 It works at an individual level to understand the needs and the services (education, health, and living) required to help each woman to reshape their lives.

-The RAW women will be the game changers for the social change that is needed in New Zealand.
+RAW has broken the cycle for the first lot of incubated women.
+It has given them visibility and bought them back as contributors to mainstream NZ where they will now raise their children from a very different platform.
+These women will be the game changers for the social change that is needed in New Zealand.
 They are resourceful and determined; seeing RAW as the opportunity they never thought they would have.
 RAW has got them up and running towards an exciting finishing post for themselves and their children.

 The words of Celia Lashlie resonate strongly ….